Patrik-Maniu/ConvoSimul/README.md

 - Stop conditions:
   - Max number of responses.
   - Trigger substring detection in any response.
-- Exports the full conversation to a timestamped `.txt`.
+- Exports the full conversation to a .pdf named after the current time of hte conversation

 # Setup